Mine for Local Privilege Escalation Vulnerabilities in Windows Applications Using Automation and Virtualization

 In my case, many of the vulnerabilities Miner found were in old software, and many of these vulnerabilities are unquoted service path and insecure folder permissions vulnerabilities.
 Still, one or two of these vulnerabilities found are in critical products like a product from Vembu, a backup and recovery solution for VMware, Hyper-V, and physical servers, which is used by a list of important clients (according to Vembu’s website) as shown below:

 Miner found an excellent number of vulnerabilities.
 After testing 13099 binaries, Miner found 41 vulnerabilities in different binaries.
-Very few of them were already known, and the rest were new.I was able to issue only 5 CVEs, which are
+Very few of them were already known, and the rest were new.I was able to issue only 12 CVEs, which can be found here.

 For the rest of the vulnerabilities, I tried to contact the developers and vendors of the products, but some of them didn’t respond, and some just ignored the issues or replied like this: